Oscar Gonzalez has always looked up to his father – a manager of migrant workers who emigrated from Mexico to provide a better life for his family.

 Gonzalez’s ultimate goal: to be in management like his father someday.

 “I’ve always wanted to be a leader like my dad – he set a strong example for me,” he said.
-“Polk State and Florida’s Natural is allowing me to gain the education and skills I need to be successful.”
+“Polk State and Florida’s Natural are allowing me to gain the education and skills I need to be successful.”